INSURING YOUR HOME

 If your repair or replacement costs are higher than expected, feel confident knowing you’re likely covered with safety net home protection.

-It’s important to accurately assess what you own and determine how much it would take to replace it.
-Things like jewellery, appliances, furniture and artworks can quickly add up to thousands of dollars in value.
+It’s important to accurately evaluate the replacement value of your possessions.
+Things like jewellery, appliances, furniture and artwork can quickly add up to thousands of dollars in value.

-While big ticket items, such as appliances and valuables, may be easier to assess, it’s also important to consider the value of your everyday items including crockery, cutlery, clothing and bed linen.
-These can add up if they’re damaged and you need to replace them all at once.There are a few simple tricks to help you assess the value of your contents:
+It's also equally important to consider the value of everyday items such as crockery, cutlery, clothing and bed linen.
+These seemingly small items can add up if they need to be replaced all at once due to damage.

 - Regularly update your list.